guilhermebkel/algorithms-and-data-structures-study/README.md

 Many applications require processing items on demand by taking the one with the largest key per example (without getting all the items sorted at once).
 In order to do that, we can assign priority to events always choosing to process next the highest-priority event.

 - [**Priority Queue:**](./algorithms/sorting/queues/PriorityQueue.js) There are too many ways to implement this ordered based queue, the most basic one is to maintain the queue ordered during the insertions, so that way you just need to remove the first item (with highest priority) in order to process it.

+### Heapsort

+With help of binary tree heap data structure used to build the heap priority queue, we are able to create a sort method from it as well.

+- [**Heapsort:**](./algorithms/sorting/heap/HeapSort.js) The heapsort consists into two actions: first we reorganize the initial array into a heap and after we sortdown, that is when we pull the items out of the heap in decreasing order to build the sorted result.

+## TODO

+### 1. Finishing the following topics

+Data Structures -> Binary Tree

+Analysis of Algorithms

+Sorting -> Heapsort -> Sortdown

+Sorting -> Applications -> Pointer sorting

+Sorting -> Applications -> Alternate orderings

+Sorting -> Priority Queues -> Heap Priority Queue

+### 2. Adding the following information

+Adding complexity order for all algorithms

+Finishing Heapsort algorithm implementation